Pricing and Valuation under the Real-World Measure: Abstract

 \section{Abstract}

-In general it is not a priori clear which kind of information is supposed to be used for calculating the fair value of a contingent claim.
+In general it is not clear which kind of information is supposed to be used for calculating the fair value of a contingent claim.
 Even if the information is specified, it is not guaranteed that the fair value is uniquely determined by the given information.
-A further problem is that asset prices are typically expressed in terms of a risk-neutral probability measure.
+A further problem is that asset prices are typically expressed in terms of a risk-neutral measure.
 This makes it difficult to transfer the fundamental results of financial mathematics to econometrics.
-I clarify the economic conditions under which the aforementioned problems evaporate and the discounted price processes in the financial market are martingales under the real-world probability measure.
-It turns out that risk-neutral valuation becomes superfluous if and only if the financial market is complete and efficient.
-This leads to a simple real-world valuation formula in a model-independent framework, where the number of assets as well as the lifetime of the market can be finite or infinite.
+I show that the aforementioned problems evaporate if the financial market is complete and sensitive.
+In this case, after an appropriate choice of the numéraire, the discounted price processes turn out to be uniformly integrable martingales under the real-world measure.
+This leads to a Law of One Price and a simple real-world valuation formula in a model-independent framework where the number of assets as well as the lifetime of the market can be finite or infinite.